 Students entering the Sculpture Division are required each semester to complete 9 hours per week (4.5 credits) of Life modeling, 9 hours per week (4.5 credits) of Portrait modeling, 9 hours per week (4.5 credits) of Composition, and 3 hours per week (1.5 credits) of Life drawing.
-Individual projects involving wood carving, welding, stone carving, kiln firing or molding of plastic may be pursued under the supervision of an instructor.
-Students who have completed two semesters in the sculpture studios and Art History may apply to the sculpture faculty for a private studio.
+The sculpture department offers facilities for working from the model, and for free work in stone and wood carving, welding, ceramics, fabrication and casting of plastics, papier maché, wax and plaster.